architmodi/test/README.md

-This script creates multiple instances with floating ip attached, for all RHOS versions.
+This script creates one or more instances with floating ip attached, for all RHOS versions.

 Steps to run the script: